Amazon acquires autonomous vehicle startup Zoox

-Amazon today announced it is acquiring Zoox, a startup developing autonomous vehicle systems principally for ride-hailing applications.
-Neither company disclosed the terms of the deal, but according to the Information and the Financial Times, the purchase price is over $1.2 billion.
+Amazon today announced it is acquiring Zoox, a startup developing autonomous vehicle systems aimed at ride-hailing applications.
+Neither company disclosed terms of the deal, but according to the Information and the Financial Times, the purchase price is over $1.2 billion.

 It’s Amazon’s biggest bet yet on autonomous technologies — whether vehicular, aeronautic, or industrial.
-Last February, the company contributed to driverless car and truck startup Aurora’s $530 million series B round.
-This followed Amazon’s $777 million acquisition of warehouse robotics startup Kiva System
+Last February, the company contributed to driverless car and truck startup Aurora’s $530 million series B round, following Amazon’s $777 million acquisition of warehouse robotics startup Kiva System

-With Zoox, Amazon — which delivers more than 10 billion items worldwide each year — is looking at ways to cut costs.
+With Zoox, Amazon — which delivers more than 10 billion items worldwide each year — is looking to cut costs.
 Analysts at Morgan Stanley estimate self-driving technology could save the tech giant over $20 billion a year on shipping as it becomes a formidable competitor to companies like UPS, DHL, and FedEx.
-By 2023, Amazon is expected to spend $90 billion on logistics expenditures, concentrated on the expansion of its truck trailer, ocean freighter, last-mile delivery van, and cargo jet networks.
+By 2023, Amazon is expected to spend $90 billion on logistics, expanding its truck trailer, ocean freighter, last-mile delivery van, and cargo jet networks.

 “Zoox is working to imagine, invent, and design a world-class autonomous ride-hailing experience,” said Amazon global consumer CEO Jeff Wilke in a statement.
 “Like Amazon, Zoox is passionate about innovation and about its customers, and we’re excited to help the talented Zoox team to bring their vision to reality in the years ahead.”